 TPOL S 480

-Provides in-depth treatment of topics in politics and philosophy; political economy; law and policy; economics and policy and ethics and economics.
+Provides in-depth treatment of topics in politics and philosophy; political economy; law and policy; economics and policy; and ethics and economics.
 Emphasizes analysis of methodological issues and developing students' research and writing skills.
-May not be repeated.

 This PPE Seminar on Militarization and War will examine ideologies and practices that transform diverse international and foreign policy problems into problems that are said to require military solutions.
 The course will also explore the meanings of living in a war culture.
 The course will require critical analyses of required readings, participation in class discussions, a research paper on a topic that amplifies the course topic, and a class presentation summarizing your research findings.